lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 As a general safety measure, a SCHC Decompressor should never re-construct a packet larger than MAX_PACKET_SIZE (defined in a Profile, with 1500 bytes as generic default).

 ### Compressed packet size as a side channel to guess a secret token
-Some packet compression methods are known to be victims of attacks, such as BREACH and CRIME.
+Some packet compression methods are known to be susceptible to attacks, such as BREACH and CRIME.
-The attack involves injecting arbitrary data into the packet and observing the resulting compresssed packet size.
+The attack involves injecting arbitrary data into the packet and observing the resulting compressed packet size.
 The observed size potentially reflects correlation between the arbitrary data and some content that was meant to remain secret, such as a security token, thereby allowing the attacker to get at the secret.

 By contrast, SCHC Compression takes place header field by header field, with the SCHC Packet being a mere concatenation of the compression residues of each of the individual field.